mahdi12167/libmini/libmini/pong/README.txt

 destination at home.
 On the destination side the data ends up being stored safely in a SQLite database.

-As an example use case, for example think about a world-wide journey where you shoot thousands of pictures with multiple cameras and smartphones.
+As an example use case, think about a world-wide journey where you shoot thousands of pictures with multiple cameras and smartphones.
 After the journey you need to download all your data, delete duplicates and bad pictures, organize your data depending on importance and location and finally make a backup.
 Do you remember how